 In 2014, my biological mother (who I came to know as an adult and who was truly my best friend), passed away.
 It was exactly a year and a day from when my sweet baby bear died within my womb.
 And two years before my sweet father would also cross from this realm.

 Up until then, I had done a great job of playing hide-and-go-seek with the demons in my life.
 My skeletons were neatly packed and stored in a closet—carefully wrapped, labelled, and tied with pretty bows.
 The loss of my mom put me in a tailspin and before I could blink, this Pandora’s Box of secrets burst open.
 I utterly and completely lost my shit.

 I started on my own quest, howling into the night – allowing my heart to follow the ebb and flow of the tide – under the waxing and waning moon.
-I began to heal using my words and as my past collided with the present and my entire world collided with reality, it unraveled me to the core.
-And from my once muddy beginnings, like the phoenix, this wolf returned home, born anew.
-Only this time, I came back howling new stories untold – weaving together magic, myth, and mystery – folklore and fairytale.
-And with my writings, I hope to share this journey with you.
+I began to heal using my words and as my past collided with the present and my entire world collided with reality.
+And from my once muddy beginnings, I was able to return home unto my self – healed and born anew.
+I came back howling new stories untold – weaving together magic, myth, and mystery – folklore and fairytale.

 This led me to my real passion and destiny and clarifying the legacy I hope to leave behind.